-I’ve wanted to eat at the Good Fork since 2012, since a good friend told me about it and highly recommended it, but, for some reason, it’s taken me six years to get here.
-Last year, I actually met Sohui Kim, the chef/owner, and she gave me her card when I said I was planning on eating at the Good Fork, told me to text her and tell her what I thought — except I didn’t actually make it to her restaurant then, so I never could reach out.
+I’ve wanted to eat at the Good Fork since 2012, since a good friend told me about it and highly recommended it, but it’s taken me six years to get here.
+Last year, I actually met Sohui Kim, the chef-owner, and she gave me her card, told me to text her and tell her what I thought — except I didn’t actually make it to her restaurant then, so I never could reach out.
 I still have her business card; it’s tucked into her cookbook; but I feel like it’d be pretty moot now.
-It’s been a year, and she probably doesn’t remember me.

 Whenever I’ve brought up wanting to eat here, I’ve always said something about how it’s so far out — it’s in fucking Red Hook, and the subway doesn’t even run there!
 When I’m visiting New York, though, a friend, J, and I commit to going, so I make a reservation, and we hang out in Carroll Gardens after the Brooklyn Book Festival and take a Lyft from there.
 It’s an adorable restaurant, full of ambience and personality, and we’re seated in a corner booth, get cocktails, wait for my other friend, H, to arrive.